Roberto Quaglia

 Roberto Quaglia (born 17 May 1962) is an Italian science fiction writer.
-Many of his works have been translated and published in Romania, and some have also been translated into English, Russian, Spanish, French, Czech, Hungarian and Dutch.
+Many of his works have been translated and published in Romania, and some have also been translated into English, Russian, Spanish, French, Japanese, Czech, Hungarian and Dutch.

 Life and career

 Quaglia has held a variety of jobs, among them photographer, owner and barman of a pub, internet entrepreneur and politician.
-From the beginning of 1995 to the end of 1997 he was a Councilor in Genoa.
+From the beginning of 1995 to the end of 1997, he was a Councilor in Genoa.
 Since 1989, he has been active in science fiction fandom.
 He has over a number of years occasionally written articles for the Science Fact & Science Fiction Concatenation, the SF zine that has won the most Eurocon Awards.
 Between 2002 and 2013 was vice-chairman of the European Science Fiction Society, the organization which coordinates the annual Eurocon science fiction convention.

 In 1994 he became friends with American science fiction writer Robert Sheckley.
-In 1999 he and Sheckley traveled together around Europe for over a month, the first of a number of long journeys they took together.
+In 1999, he and Sheckley traveled together around Europe for over a month, the first of a number of long journeys they took together.
 Some of Quaglia's articles, videos and photographs of these trips can be found on the Internet.
-In 2004, Quaglia and Sheckley began planning to write two books together, a project which became public a few months before Sheckley's death, in an article published by the Ukrainian press during Sheckley's last journey, a tour of the Ukraine together with Quaglia.
+In 2004, Quaglia and Sheckley began planning to write two books together, a project which became public a few months before Sheckley's death, in an article published by the Ukrainian press during Sheckley's last journey, a tour of Ukraine together with Quaglia.
 Sheckley's death put an end to this project.